MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/sysadmin/archive-setup.md

 ### View archive job progress

-The dashboard in the archival workspace in Finance provides the following details about the archival process as it progresses through its various stages.
+The dashboard in the Dynamicsw 365 Finance and Operations archival workspace provides the following details about the archival process as it progresses through its various stages.

 The **Job status** column that's visible for each archive scenario captures the overall status of the archive job, as mentioned later.